 Brex Corporate Card: Good for business owners seeking significant rewards

 Not only does the Brex Corporate Card not demand a personal guarantee, but it also comes with an outstanding rewards program.
 Cardholders earn 8X points on rideshare, 5X points on Brex travel, 4X points on restaurants, 3X points on recurring software and 1X points on everything else.
-It’s a charge card, so you can’t revolve balances, and there are no interest or fees.
+It’s a charge card, so you can’t revolve balances, and there are no fees or interest.
 The card is paid daily from your Brex Cash account balance.

 To obtain the card, you have to open a Brex Cash account, and your card’s limit will be up to the amount you hold in that account.
 The Brex Corporate Card is not available to sole proprietors or unincorporated partnerships, but outside of that, your company can be any size with any number of employees.